 *1 Japan's own forestry certification system through which forest management is verified as sustainable by third parties.
 Certification is based on seven criteria that include the preservation of biodiversity and the conservation and maintenance of soil and water resources.
 Due to the June 2016 approval of mutual recognition of the PEFC*3 international forest certification system, international recognition has increased.

 *2 The forests owned by Sumitomo Forestry exclude the lands leased to Kawanokita Development Co., Ltd., which is a Group company responsible for operating a golf course, and the surrounding forest.
 Newly purchased forests are excluded because they underwent expanded inspections during the subsequent fiscal year.

-*3 The programme for the Endorsement of Forest Certification Schemes is an international NGO that mutually authenticates certification standards created in each country and region as criteria to be shared internationally.
-55 forest certification schemes are members of PEFC, of which 47 are mutually certified (as of September 30, 2021).
+*3 The Programme for the Endorsement of Forest Certification Schemes is an international NGO that mutually authenticates certification standards created in each country and region as criteria to be shared internationally.
+55 forest certification schemes are members of PEFC, of which 48 are mutually certified (as of the end of December 2022).